bhattlab/phanta/RUNNER.md

   --wait                Wait for pipeline execution end (not recommended)
   ```

-## Notable options
+## Notes about specific arguments

-* `-w WORKDIR`: in this directory the script will create the configuration file and mapping file.
-By default will create a new directory in the system `$TMPDIR` (e.g. /tmp/tmpx72tkdko), but to store the mapping file you can specify a new directory (will be created)
+* `-w WORK_DIR`: in this directory the script will create the configuration file and mapping file.
+By default will create a new directory in the system `$TMPDIR` (e.g. /tmp/tmpx72tkdko), but you can specify a new directory instead (will be created)
 * `-c CORES`: number of cores to use for the pipeline
-* `--run`: will run snakemake, otherwise will just create the configuration files and print the command to run
+* `--run`: will run snakemake, otherwise will just create the config/mapping files and print the command to run.
+Please note, the snakemake command in the runner script may not work for your system.
+Specifically, you may have to replace the --cores and max-threads arguments with a [profile for Snakemake execution](https://github.com/Snakemake-Profiles/) depending on your setup (e.g., replace with --profile slurm)).

 If your FASTQ files are not denoted by `_R1` and `_R2` to demark the paired ends,
 you can specify the suffixes with `--fwd` and `--rev`: